jsohlendorff/continuous_time_LTMLE/article.typ

 = Simulation study <section:simulationstudy>

+// Anders comment: There are very many results in this section, so I
+// think we should move some of them to supplementary material.
+I
+// would argue that the most important point of the simulation is
+// comparing to LTMLE.
+So maybe the censoring setting and some of the
+// other estimators could be moved to suppl.
+We should discuss this
+// with Thomas.

 We consider a simulation study to evaluate the performance of our ICE-IPCW estimator and its debiased version.
 Overall, the purpose of the simulation study is to establish that our estimating procedure provides valid inference with varying degrees of confounding.